phung-pham-vns/image_search/README.md

 ## 🎯 Usage Guide

-### Dataset Overview
+### Disease Report
-1. Navigate to "Dataset Overview" page
+1. Navigate to "Disease Report" page
 2. View file counts for each disease category
+3. Explore interactive charts and statistics
+4. Refresh counts as needed

+### Pest Report
+1. Navigate to "Pest Report" page
+2. View file counts for each pest category
 3. Explore interactive charts and statistics
 4. Refresh counts as needed